 For example, maybe four 4 hours, eight 8 hours, or the next business day is tolerable for email systems.
 Keep in mind the amount of time it takes to provision servers, storage, networking resources and virtual machine configurations.

 Using these two primary measures will help you estimate your cost of downtime to better define your budget for an IT system continuity plan.
 Reviewing your RPO and RTO can also help you determine which technology will best meet your needs.

 Finding the right balance of features and price to meet your RPO and RTO is one of the most critical things you can do to protect your business.
 For IT system continuity, there are three solution categories: backup, high availability and disaster recovery.

 - Backup means keeping your data safe; in this situation, RPO is more critical than RTO.

 - High availability means avoiding downtime and keeping your critical applications and data online – a high availability solution is required for high RPO and RTO

 - Disaster recovery is the ability to recover data in case the production system is damaged, destroyed or becomes unavailable for an undeterminable period of time.
 A comprehensive disaster recovery solution that can restore data quickly and completely is required to meet low RPO and RTO thresholds.

-Vision Solutions offers high availability and disaster recovery solutions to ensure you can keep critical apps online and restore any lost data in the event of a disaster.
-Download their free 2017 State of Resilience report to review the latest trends in disaster recovery planning.
+Syncsort offers high availability and disaster recovery solutions to ensure you can keep critical apps online and restore any lost data in the event of a disaster.
+Download our free 2018 State of Resilience report to review the latest trends in disaster recovery planning.